 The breakdown of a marriage is undoubtedly a stressful time.
 Lack of knowledge of the process and not knowing what financial remedies might be available will only add to your worries.

-So here’s what to expect; one party will begin the proceedings by filing a divorce petition.
+So here’s what to expect; one party will begin the proceedings by submitting a divorce application (the divorce application can also be made jointly).
 During the divorce process, the parties are looking to settle financial matters and obtain relevant financial remedies.

 Financial cases can unfortunately be complex.
 There is often a family home, pensions, savings, investments and business interests to consider, as well as debts, tax liabilities and ongoing financial provision for spouses and any children.